mrclintmiller/hyde/ourprojects.md

 Spy Camera is an iPhone app accesory for Codenames® that uses augmented reality to show the spymasters the words their team needs to guess (and not guess!)
 - Spymasters will no longer need to look back and forth from the the key card to the board to come up with clues
 - As the game progresses, there will be no need to mentally “erase” clues that have already been guessed
-- Gives the spymasters 3 ways to filter the key card.
-Red Team, Blue Team and Both Teams.
+- Gives the spymasters 3 ways to filter the key card: Red Team, Blue Team and Both Teams.

 We're hard at work getting the first version to the app store.
 Join our mailing list to be notified of updates and to be invited to the **closed beta!**